MakeSchool-Tutorials/Tweet-Generator/P00-Lets-Get-Started/content.md

 Rearrange Words
 ==

-Off to the races!
-The first step is to get our bearings with Python by writing a basic script with only a few moving parts.
+Now that you have a repository and your first commit, let's keep going by writing a basic script with only a few moving parts.

-To start, we'll be building a script that randomly rearranges a set of words provided as command-line arguments to the script.
+We'll build a script that randomly rearranges a set of words provided as command-line arguments to the script.

 For example, if you run the following command (assuming your script name is *rearrange.py*, though you can use any name you like)